erezsh/Preql/docs/tutorial.md

 The `new` statements inserted our values into an SQL table, and `count()` ran the following query: `SELECT COUNT(*) FROM Country`

-(Note: You can see every SQL statement that's executed by starting the REPL with the `-d` switch.)
+(Note: You can see every SQL statement that's executed by starting the REPL with the `--print-sql` switch.)

 We can also observe the variables, or the entire table: